nf-core/fastquorum/docs/usage.md

 Two modes of running this pipeline are supported:

 1. Research and Development (R&D): use `--mode rd` or `params.mode=rd`.
-This mode is desirable to be able to branch off from the pipeline and test e.g. multiple consensus calling or filtering parameters
+This mode is desirable to be able to branch off from the pipeline and test e.g. multiple consensus calling or filtering parameters.
 2. High Throughput (HT): use `--mode ht` or `params.mode=ht`.
-This mode is intended for high throughput production environments where performance and throughput take precedence over flexibility
+This mode is intended for high throughput production environments where performance and throughput take precedence over flexibility.

 For [Duplex-Sequencing][duplex-seq-link], use `--duplex_seq true` or `params.duplex_seq=true`, indicating that reads from the same source molecule may observe either strand.
 Otherwise, the pipeline will assume that reads from the same source molecule are from the same strand.